MegaWatt Lithium and Battery Metals Stock Set to Reverse Split on Tuesday, May 9th (OTC:WALRF)

 MegaWatt Lithium and Battery Metals Corp.
-(OTC:WALRF – Get Rating)’s stock is set to reverse split before the market opens on Tuesday, May 9th.
+(OTC:WALRF – Get Rating) shares are scheduled to reverse split on Tuesday, May 9th.
 The 1-10 reverse split was announced on Tuesday, May 9th.
 The number of shares owned by shareholders will be adjusted after the closing bell on Tuesday, May 9th.

 Featured Articles